Food Environment: Water Resources and Procurement

 The Kikkoman Group places great importance on water conservation.
 We have set self-imposed guidelines for water quality standards, including BOD (Biochemical Oxygen Demand) of wastewater generated by production activities, that are stricter than those governed by law.
 We are striving to conserve water environments surrounding our production bases (plants), by reviewing manufacturing processes and equipment, and implementing efficient measures.

-In October 2013, the Second Production Department at the Noda Factory of the Kikkoman Food Products Company installed an ozone reactor in its wastewater treatment facility as an improvement to further purify treated water before releasing it into the river.
+In October 2013, the Second Production Department at the Kikkoman Food Products Company Noda Plant installed an ozone reactor in its wastewater treatment facility to futher enhance purification of treated water before release into the river.

-(Second Production Department, Noda Factory, Kikkoman Food Products Company)
+(Second Production Department, Noda Plant Kikkoman Food Products Co.)

-(Second Production Department, Noda Factory, Kikkoman Food Products Company)
+(Second Production Department, Noda Plant Kikkoman Food Products Co.)

 Since 2009, the Kikkoman Group has annually participated in the “Simultaneous Survey of Tokyo Bay Environment” conducted by the Tokyo Bay Renaissance Promotion Council Monitoring Subcommittee, etc. This survey targets Tokyo Bay as well as rivers, lakes and coastal facilities that flow into the bay to clarify mechanisms of pollution impacting the Tokyo Bay.
 The Kikkoman Group conducts water quality surveying for effluent (treated water) released from its wastewater treatment facility located along the Edo River and shares these results.

-August 2023, Noda Factory, Third Production Department Lagoon: Water quality surveying for effluent (treated water)
+August 2023, Noda Plant, Third Production Department Lagoon: Water quality surveying for effluent

 In 2023, we upgraded two screens at Siam Del Monte Company Limited, located in Thailand, to prevent the flow of corn kernels, a raw ingredient, into the drainage basin.
-As a result, BOD in wastewater was lowered and wastewater chemical use was reduced by 9.7%.
+As a result, BOD (Biochemical Oxygen Demand) in wastewater was lowered and wastewater chemical use was reduced by 9.7%.

-The Kikkoman Noda Head Office building constructed in 1999 was designed to be an "environmentally sustainable office."
-In keeping with the goal of maintaining harmony with the natural environment and lowering environmental loads, various advanced technological devices are employed.
+Constructed in 1999, the Kikkoman Noda Head Office was designed as an "environmentally sustainable structure."
+In keeping with the goals of maintaining harmony with nature and reducing environmental impact, a variety of advanced technologies have been implemented.

 Support for Overseas Water Environment Conservation Activities